 Details of any obligations, contractual or otherwise, to any program, entity, or organization sponsored by a foreign government must be provided on request to either the applicant institution or DOE.
-Supporting documents of any identified source of support must be provided to DOE on request, including certified translations of any document.
+Supporting documents of any identified Questions about this FOA?
+Email IEDOCSTFOA@ee.doe.gov.

+source of support must be provided to DOE on request, including certified translations of any document.